rocky-linux/documentation/docs/books/nvchad/nvchad_ui/plugins_manager.md

 ![Lazy Profiler](../images/lazy_profile.png)

-Here we can see the loading times of the various plugins that can be sorted with the key combination ++ctrl++ + ++"s"++ by entry in the configuration or by loading time.
-We also have the possibility to perform searches on the loading time of plugins by setting a minimum threshold in milliseconds with the combination ++ctrl++ + ++"f"++.
+Here, we can see the loading times of the various plugins that can be sorted with the key combination ++ctrl++ + ++"s"++ by entry in the configuration or by loading time.
+We can also perform searches on plugins' loading time by setting a minimum threshold in milliseconds with the combination ++ctrl++ + ++"f"++.

 This information can be useful in troubleshooting if the editor slows down abnormally.